-Following its launch of the market’s first car insurance product developed solely for electric cars, new research from LV= General Insurance (LV=GI), one of the UK’s largest car insurers, exposes the unfounded reasons people are hesitant about making the move to a fully electric.
+Following the launch of the market’s first car insurance product developed solely for electric cars, new research from LV= General Insurance (LV=GI), one of the UK’s largest car insurers, exposes the unfounded reasons people are hesitant about making the move to a fully electric car.

 More than a quarter (27%) of drivers are considering switching to an electric car within the next five years, rising to two fifths (38%) among those aged 18-34 years old.
 Despite this, a fifth (18%) state they’ll never consider buying one due to a host of concerns such as: worrying the battery will run out of charge (51%), that they’re too expensive (48%) and the running costs are too high (25%) and thinking they can’t be used for long distance journeys (45%).